kebaldwi/DNAC-TEMPLATES/Onboarding.md

 #### Note:
 If you populate the UI with settings those parameters should **not** be in your templates as they will conflict and the deployment through provisioning will fail.
 While it is easy to populate these settings it is best to test with a switch to see what configuration is pushed.

+## Automating Claiming and Provisioning
+While it is possible to click through the claiming and process, for bulk deployments its important to be able to address that as well.
+With DNAC after the templates are built and assigned to the network profile and assigned to a site they may be referenced and used by uploading a csv file to DNA Center via REST API.

+This methodology allows for you to specify variables within the csv, serial numbers, and put devices into a planned state waiting for them to land on the Plug and Play page on DNA Center.